-One of the most classic Portuguese recipes with cod is Gomes de Sá.
-The recipe was created by chef José Luís Gomes de Sá Júnior in the late 19th century.
-The dish is made with slivers of cod and milk (to make the cod flesh softer), baked in the oven with onion, garlic, lots of olive oil and potatoes.
-Finally, pieces of boiled eggs, parsley and black olives are added.
+Bacalhau à Gomes de Sá is one of the most famous Portuguese cod recipes.
+The recipe was created by chef Jose Luis Gomes de Sa Junior in the late 19th century.
+The dish is made with slivers of cod and milk (to soften the cod) and baked in the oven with onion, garlic, lots of olive oil, and potatoes.
+To finish the dish, you can add a few pieces of boiled eggs, black olives, and parsley.

 Bacalhau com Natas

 Bacalhau com Natas is undoubtedly one of the most coveted dishes on this list, after all, it is practically impossible to resist a cod gratin that takes cream (called natas in Portugal) and cheese on top.
 In the recipe for Cod with Cream, the cod is cooked, then sautéed with onion and cubes of fried potatoes, then baked in the oven with sour cream, cheese and bechamel sauce.

 Bacalhau à Brás

 Every Portuguese recipe “à Brás” takes onions, eggs and straw potato.
 One of the most famous recipes of this style is Bacalhau à Brás.
 They say the dish was created by a cook named Brás, owner of a restaurant in Lisbon.

 Bacalhau à Brás is made with shredded cod (can also be made with leftover cod) sautéed with onion, garlic, bay leaves and olive oil.
 Then the straw potatoes (preferably homemade, fried on the spot) and eggs are added.
 Black olives and parsley are used for garnish.